thesighsrikar/DL1_Boats/README.md

 # Boat Types Recognition
-Image Recognition of 1500 boats classified to 9 categories.
+Image Recognition of 1500 boats classified to 9 categories done using fastai library from fast.ai course by Jeremy Howard

 Link to the dataset: https://www.kaggle.com/clorichel/boat-types-recognition